jvahl/slda/README.md

 This code is open source under the MIT license.

-This repository is based on https://github.com/Savvysherpa/slda.
+This repository is forked from https://github.com/Savvysherpa/slda.
 The goal of this fork is to fix installation issues and make the package accessible to the broader public again.